only-cliches/NoProto/README.md

 }"#)?;

 // creating a new buffer from the `user_factory` schema
-// user_buffer contains a deserialized Vec<u8> containing our data
+// user_buffer contains a serialized Vec<u8> containing our data

 let user_buffer: Vec<u8> = user_factory.open(NP::new, |mut buffer| {